The Interaction between Inputs and Configurations fed to Software Systems: an Empirical Study: Problem Statement

 Configuration options of software systems can have different effects on performance (\eg runtime), but so can the input data.
 For example, a configurable video encoder like \soft{x264} can process many kinds of inputs (videos) in addition to offering options on how to encode.
 Our hypothesis is that there is an interplay between configuration options and input data: some (combinations of) options may have different effects on performance depending on input.

-This sensitivity to inputs may have a strong impact on engineering and research work.
-Developers of configurable systems that process input data should be aware of this phenomenon and test their systems on a wide variety of inputs \cite{rapps1985selecting}.
-Similarly, researchers who develop learning algorithms or optimization techniques may want to benchmark them on a realistic set of inputs to draw conclusions as general as possible on configuration spaces \cite{DEOLIVEIRANETO2019246}.
-This notably concerns learning models that predict performance.

 Researchers observed input sensitivity in multiple fields, such as SAT solvers \cite{xu2008, Falkner2015SpySMACAC}, compilation \cite{inputs_compilation,ding2015}, video encoding \cite{Maxiaguine2004}, data compression \cite{8820983}.
 However, existing studies either consider a limited set of configurations (\eg only default configurations), a limited set of performance properties, or a limited set of inputs \cite{netflix-study, blockchain_platform, Coppa2014, image_sensitivity, Goldsmith2007, leitner2016, DBLP:conf/ssbse/SinhaCC20}.
 It limits some key insights about the input sensitivity of configurable systems.
+Valov \etal \cite{DBLP:conf/wosp/ValovPGFC17} studied the impact of hardware on software configurations, but fixed the input fed to software systems.
+Jamshidi \etal \cite{jamshidi2017b} explored how environmental conditions (hardware, input, and software versions) impact performances of software configurations.
+Besides considering a limited set of inputs (\eg 3 input videos for \soft{x264}), their study did not aim to isolate the individual effects of input data on software configurations.
+As a result, it is impossible to draw reliable conclusions about the specific variability factors -- among hardware, inputs and versions.

-This work details, to the best of our knowledge, the first systematic empirical study that analyzes the interactions between input data and configuration options for different configurable systems.
-Through three research questions introduced in the next section, we characterise the input sensitivity problem and explore how this can alter our understanding of software variability.
+This work details, to the best of our knowledge, the \textbf{first systematic empirical study that analyzes the interactions between input data and configuration options} for different configurable systems.
+Through four research questions introduced in the next section, we characterise the input sensitivity problem and explore how this can alter our understanding of software variability.